justinamiller/DotNet-Coding-Guidelines/README.md

    //...
 }
 ```
 This is to easily distinguish between an interface and classes.
-In fact, it's a well known standard for defining interfaces.
+In fact, it's a well-known standard for defining interfaces.

 ### Tip #27
 👍 Do prefix global variables and class members with underscores (_):